-Chickpea Curry not only tastes good, is packed with healthy ingredients.
+Chickpea Curry not only tastes good but is also packed with healthy ingredients.
 It is quick and easy to make and is even better if made in advance and kept for a day before eating.

-What I love about this curry is that it also freezes very well so make a batch and portion up and pop it in the freezer, one thing, though, but omit the fresh coriander garnish until defrosted and ready to serve.
+What is so good about this curry is that it also freezes very well so make a batch and portion up and pop it in the freezer, one thing, though, omit the fresh coriander garnish until defrosted and ready to serve.

 - 3 cloves garlic, finely chopped

 - 1½"/4 cm. fresh ginger root, peeled and finely chopped

 - 2 teaspoons ground cumin

 - 5 fl oz./ 150ml . vegetable stock

 - 1 large onion, peeled and finely chopped